elmcraft/elmcraft.org/content/faqs/html-lazy-not-working.md

 <toc></toc>

-You can use the following `elm-review` rules to help detect issues with `lazy` usage:
+Note: you can use the following `elm-review` rules to help detect issues with `lazy` usage:

 ```
 npx elm-review --template jfmengels/elm-review-performance/preview#lazy --rules NoMisusingLazy